Feyerabend/ABC80/README.md

 We built the yousticks out of small hotel soap containers, where the inside had cables, switches and diodes.
 (No pull up or pull down resistors, from which I can remember.)
 The joysticks were in the same spirit as Atari made them: simple switches, and for each a "fire button".
+Our fire button may have had a problem with "bouncing".
 The keyboard was really no alternative, to my recollection, because the keyboard roll-over was too limiting (even if it has "N-key roll-over" 2,5 ms scanning, i.e. 30 hits per second, somehow interruption routine might have impacted this?) or was it that joysticks were much too fun?